This is not a rah-rah session for LFP; it’s about how in my particular case lithium (Li) is a good fit. And how I use and charge the battery.

 I have 1x 100Ah LFP battery from Rebel Batteries.

-I tend to average -30Ah in the mornings, so I’d need to go into evening at 50% (30Ah used + 20Ah in reserve at the bottom).
-My battery monitor counts amps so 50Ah on the meter should cover me.
+In summer tend to average -30Ah in the mornings, so I’d need to go into evening at with ≥50Ah in the bank (30Ah used + 20Ah in reserve at the bottom).

 daytime power use

 how I charge

 Voltages are taken from the battery with Victron’s Smart Battery Sense.
 It’s annoying that it’s a $40 BT device rather than a $5 wire, but that’s how Victron does things.
 Accurate voltage-sensing is a major upgrade in my system.

 C/2 (50A for 100Ah LFP) is a common max charging current to ensure longevity.
 I prefer the more conservative 0.2C (≤20A) when possible and <0.4C as a normal max.
 I have a 45A controller but in practice 15A-25A going into the bank is more common, depending on Vabs and local conditions.
 Overpaneled configurations finish charging so early in the day that the system is rarely running full-bore.